MAHDTech/nix-config/nixos/system/config/storage/linstor/README.md

 In this example, we have 4 nodes:

-- hypervisor-1: controller and satellite
+- hypervisor-1: combined (controller and satellite)
 - hypervisor-2: satellite
 - hypervisor-3: satellite
 - hypervisor-4: satellite